 Amarillo Snapper, Lutjanus argentiventris

-The Amarillo Snapper has a moderately oblong body with an overall yellow color which is more prominent in the tail and lower part of the body.
-Larger adults are two toned, rosy red in the front and yellow in the back.
-The fins are yellow or orange.
-They have a distinctive blue horizontal streak below the eye which quickly fades after collection.
-They have a pointed snout with a large mouth.
-The anal fin is rounded with three spines (the second of which is thick) and eight rays; the caudal fin is straight; and, the dorsal fin is continuous and rounded at the terminal end with ten spines.
+The Amarillo Snappers have moderately oblong bodies with an overall yellow coloration that is more prominent in the tail and lower part of the body.
+Larger adults are two-toned, rosy-red in the front and yellow in the back.
+Their fins are yellow or orange.
+They have a distinctive blue horizontal streak below their eyes that fades quickly after collection.
+They have a pointed snout and a large mouth.
+Their anal fin is rounded with three spines, the second being thick, and eight rays; their caudal fin is straight; and their dorsal fin is continuous and rounded at the terminal end with ten spines.

-The Amarillo Snapper is considered to be an excellent food fish.
-They are not caught in abundance by hook and line as they virtually disappear shortly after first morning light.
-Early mornings, on occasion they become accessible, when they are chummed up to near the surface with cut bait.
-They are also accessible from the beach but only during pre-dawn hours with live sardines being the bait of choice.
-They are sold by many of the markets in the greater Los Cabos area with the fish presumable caught via nets being brought in from unknown locations.
+The Amarillo Snappers are considered an excellent food fish.
+They are not caught in abundance by hook and line as they virtually disappear shortly after the first morning light.
+They occasionally become accessible in the early morning when chummed up to near the surface with cut bait.
+They are also accessible from the beach but only during predawn hours with live sardines being the bait of choice.
+They are sold in many markets of the greater Los Cabos area with fish presumably caught via nets and brought in from unknown locations.